MortadhaDAHMANI/Arduino-BRKWS01/README.md

 Arduino-BRKWS01
 ========
 MAMDSig Library is made for Breakout Sigfox BRKWS01 kit and support WISOL SFM10R1 chip.
-The Ethernet library lets you connect to the Sigfox or a local network
+This library lets you connect to the Sigfox network

 ## Supported devices
 * BRKWS01 module (using WISOL SFM10R1 chip)